bruceallday/Pong-Rivals/README.md

 Download the project.

-Navigate to the project directory.
+Navigate to the project directory.<br>

 `yarn start` in your terminal or powershell.